NiCE CXone Mpower Key to 40,000 Seat CCaaS Deal with the UK Government

 NiCE Continues to Flex its Governmental Muscles

-Although the deal with the DWP is significant, what it represents might prove to be more valuable in the long run.
+Although the deal with the DWP is significant, what it represents for NiCE might prove to be more valuable in the long run.

 Indeed, earlier this year, Her Majesty’s Revenue and Customs (HMRC) announced major plans to improve its customer service and experience offerings.